we-make-software/tech/README.md

 The primary function of **user-space** is the **Presentation Layer**: handling all user interaction, such as displaying graphics, buttons, inputs, and real-time visual feedback.
 However, a crucial constraint in modern software architecture is **power consumption**, as network activity is highly resource-intensive and rapidly drains device batteries.
 Given the wide and unpredictable variation in client devices ranging from mobile (Android, iOS) to desktops and laptops, it is inefficient and risky to rely on the client's local CPU and memory for heavy computational tasks.
 Therefore, the optimal solution for achieving both speed and battery conservation is **Server-Side Offloading**.
 In this model, complex, demanding operations (like heavy data processing or analytics) are **sent to a powerful server** to handle the difficult computation.
 The server then formats the result into the smallest, most efficient **"display-ready" package** and sends only that minimal data back to the client.
 This approach allows the user-space layer on the device to remain "thin," focusing solely on quickly rendering the pre-processed data, which minimizes the time the power-hungry network radio is active and conserves the device's resources.

-We cannot be hardware support for a user, but for a server we can inform actions such as a broken disk or broken GPU.
+We cannot be hardware support for a user, but for a server we can inform actions such as a broken disk.
 This is essentially a messaging system that notes the system status.
 We can provide more information about the hardware to the technical team so they can replace it when needed.
 As developers, we need to think about every aspect.
 If I miss an aspect, you are welcome to tell me and we can review it together.
 I do not want to be number one or you to be number one.
 The idea is to create a story.
 Each story should be as digital as possible, step by step, with minimal clicks and automatic actions.
 That is the idea behind kernel development: to make everything smooth and easy while still keeping it usable for the user.

 Now you understand my point of view.
 I hope this gives you an idea of how the system works.
 If you have a better way, please tell me.